-Of course, the practical upshot of this is that you won't have much room in the actual tent itself, which brings us on to the next point.
+Of course, the practical upshot of this is that tent capacity is limited and you won't have much room in the actual tent itself, which brings us on to the next point.

 3. How big do you want the tent to be?

 Most people researching lightweight tents will be looking for one person tents.
-These tend not to be too big on the inside though, and personally, as I'm 6 foot, I prefer a 2 person tent so I have a little more room for myself and my gear.
+These tend not to be too big on the inside though.
+Personally, as I'm 6 foot, I prefer a 2 person tent so I have a little more interior space for myself and my gear.

 This of course means that the weight I carry will be a little more than if I bought a one person tent.
+If you end up having to spend hours inside the tent in high winds on a stormy night and / or day, you might appreciate the extra space.
 This is something you'll have to consider.